I. Legalization of foreign public documents

 VI.
 Certification of translations

-German authorities and courts normally require translations of foreign-language documents.
-These translations should if possible be done by a sworn or certified translator.
+If German authorities and courts require translations of foreign documents, these translations should be done by a sworn or certified translator in Germany.

 VII.
 Consular documents

 Documents issued by consular or diplomatic missions of foreign states in Germany cannot be authenticated by German authorities.
 Please contact the respective diplomatic representation directly to be informed on the legalization process for these documents.